helloturbine/turbine-docs/docs/records/purchase_orders.md

 ![Creating a PO GIF](../../static/img/po_other_charges.gif)

-## How to filter Purchase Orders by vendor on Turbine
+## How to Filter Purchase Orders

 1. Navigate to the [Purchase Orders](https://app.helloturbine.com/app/purchase-orders) page.

-2. On the left panel, locate the "Vendor" button.
-Click on the button, and choose the vendor you wish to apply as a filter.
+2. In the left panel, find and click on the "Vendor," "Location," and "Status" buttons.
+Select your desired options to apply them as filters.

 ![Creating a PO GIF](../../static/img/filter_pos.gif)